bacalhau-project/bacalhau/docs/running-node/quick-start-docker.md

 It is not yet possible to retrieve the results from a secure IPFS node because Bacalhau does not yet support the IPFS swarm key.
 To retrieve the results you must use the IPFS command or container with the CID.

-First obtain the CID from the Bacalhau job.
+First, obtain the CID from the Bacalhau job.
 The following parses the JSON output of the Bacalhau job to get the CID using `jq`:

 ```bash
 export CID=$(bacalhau --api-host=localhost list $JOB_ID --output json | jq -r '.[0].Status.JobState.Nodes[] | .Shards."0".PublishedResults | select(.CID) | .CID')